 How do I find a Dog Trainer?

-Once you decide what type of training will be most suited for you and your dog, it is time to find the right trainer and get your dog trained.
+Once you decide what type of training will be most suited for you and your dog, it is time to find a professional dog trainer and get your dog trained.
 Searching on Google with terms like “trainer for a dog near me” or “dog trainers near me” is sure to bring up results of dog trainers you can contact.
 Be sure to research the facility and trainer you choose.

-We have also created our very own matching service to help you find a dog trainer near me.
+We have also created our very own matching service to help you find a dog trainer near you.

 Many trainers will let you tour the facility to see them working in action.
-Pet stores may also have group classes you can observe behind clear glass classrooms.
+Your local pet store may also have group classes you can observe behind clear glass classrooms.